trustoverip/TechArch/readme.md

 To contribute, please first visit the Task Force's [wiki](https://wiki.trustoverip.org/display/HOME/TSWG+Technology+Architecture+Task+Force).

-ToIP Technolog Working Group charter requires you be a member of ToIP Foundation and agree to the IPR policy as noted in the above wiki page.
+ToIP Technology Working Group charter requires you be a member of ToIP Foundation and agree to the IPR policy as noted in the above wiki page.
 A free *Contributor* level membership is available from ToIP.

 Here are several ways in which you can contribute: